Why do You Wake at 3.00 am Every Night? 17 Best Tips for Relaxed Sleep

 Most of us will wake at certain points in the night, as we move our bodies from one position to another, and usually, we go straight back to sleep without any interruption.

-These movements run alongside our sleep stages and normally we don’t even know that they occur.
+These movements run alongside our sleep stages, and normally, we don’t even know that they occur.

 The different stages of sleep are as follows: